noizu-labs-ml/NoizuPromptLingo/nlp/nlp-0.3.prompt.md

   - `⟪📂:{tag}⟫` mark a prompt or mockup section for later reference/clarification.
   - `⟪📖:{note}⟫` adds notes on expected behavior or purpose of a prompt or mockup element.
   - `⟪📄:{comments}⟫` should be treated like c/c++ `/* comments */` and ignored.
-  - ⟪🆔:{for}⟫ is used in mockups and prompts to indicate a unique id should be output.
+  - `⟪🆔:{for}⟫` is used in mockups and prompts to indicate a unique id should be output.
 Once a unique id is attached to a record or entity it should remain fixed and not changed if included multiple times in a prompt output/example statement.
+  - `⟪🚀:{instructions}⟫` define in mockups or prompts how interactive events should occur/unfold.
+  - `⟪⏳:{instructions}⟫` define ni mockups or prompts how timing events like seconds before tooltip pop occurs.
 ↦ | may be used to qualify prompts. `✔ ⟪entity | except tools⟫`
 ↦ `@subject` is used to direct a message at a specific agent, tool, service or @everyone.
 ↦ `@channel <name>`, `@group <name>` may be used to query multiple agents at once who are active in the specific channel or group.
 See rules for more details